-- 2.46 Historic build rates also demonstrate that, once commenced, smaller sites of between 10 and 50 dwellings generally deliver within five years.
-The Council has therefore used this to inform delivery of such sites. - 2.47 The loss of dwellings, demolitions and change of use from residential to another use, is deducted from the overall supply, however, this is typically a low figure in Bassetlaw. - 2.48 Density of development: A density of 30 dwellings per hectare is used to provide an indication of potential site capacity where landowners/agents have not stated a preferred number of residential units for a particular site.
-It is, however, recognised that higher densities may be appropriate on sites where less on-site infrastructure is required (e.g. on sites in city and town centres and other locations that are well served by public transport, or where surrounding development density is at a higher level).
+- in assuming a delivery rate of 30 dwellings per annum unless written evidence is provided by an agent or developer.
+This information is detailed in Appendix 1. - 2.47 Historic build rates also demonstrate that, once commenced, smaller sites of between 10 and 50 dwellings generally deliver within five years.
+The Council has therefore used this to inform delivery of such sites. - 2.48 The loss of dwellings, demolitions and change of use from residential to another use, is deducted from the overall supply, however, this is typically a low figure in Bassetlaw. - 2.49 Density of development: A density of 30 dwellings per hectare is used to provide an indication of potential site capacity where landowners/agents have not stated a preferred number of residential units for a particular site.
+It is, however, recognised that higher densities may be appropriate on sites where less on-site infrastructure is required (e.g. on sites in town centres and other locations that are well served by public transport, or where surrounding development density is at a higher level).
 Similarly, in rural areas it will be likely that lower densities will be more appropriate and density of development will not be uniformly imposed on prospective development sites.
-Strategic sites may be able to accommodate a range of densities across the site relevant to use, proximity to the existing built form and neighbouring land uses. - 2.49 With regard to sites assessed for employment, results of the Economic Development Needs Assessment (2019) and the Housing and Economic Development Needs Assessment (2020) have been taken into account in the assessment of suitability and deliverability.
-Physical and environmental constraints have also been identified where applicable. - 2.50 Sites assessed for permanent gypsy and traveller accommodation have been subject to the same assessment process as the sites assessed for housing.
-The gypsy and traveller community has been consulted through the development of the Gypsy and Traveller Accommodation Needs Assessment (2019) and the 2021 Update to gain an understanding of the availability of land for new pitches.
+Strategic sites may be able to accommodate a range of densities across the site relevant to use, proximity to the existing built form and neighbouring land uses. - 2.50 With regard to sites assessed for employment, results of the Economic Development Needs Assessment (2019), the Housing and Economic Development Needs Assessment (2020) and the Housing and Economic Development Needs Assessment Addendum (2022) have been taken into account in the assessment of suitability and deliverability.
+Physical and environmental constraints have also been identified where applicable. - 2.51 Sites assessed for permanent gypsy and traveller accommodation have been subject to the same assessment process as the sites assessed for housing.
+The gypsy and traveller community has been consulted through the development of the Gypsy and Traveller Accommodation Needs Assessment (2019) and the 2022 Update to gain an understanding of the availability of land for new pitches.